Solar hydrogen panel: History

 In 1970, South African electrochemist John Bockris claimed that hydrogen as a fuel source could be supplied by a chemical reaction between water and solar energy.
-In his 1975 book, Energy, the Solar Hydrogen Alternative, Bockris formally explain the process by which hydrogen could theoretically be extracted from solar energy.
+In his 1975 book, Energy, the Solar Hydrogen Alternative, Bockris formally explained the process by which hydrogen could theoretically be extracted from solar energy.
 In this book, Bockris included his suggestions on using hydrogen as a medium of energy and the potential of harnessing the sun to synthesize hydrogen.

 The world's first solar-powered hydrogen production plant became operational in 1990 in Neunburg vorm Wald, a town in southern Germany.

 In 2019, chemists and physicists at The University of Tokyo and Tokyo Metropolitan University made improvements in the material construction and efficiency of water-splitting solar panels, showing one square meter of sunlight-exposed area with a solar-to-hydrogen efficiency of 0.4%; the research claims to be viable for scalable and cheap renewable solar hydrogen production.

 Also in 2019, scientists at KU Leuven’s Center for Surface Chemistry and Catalysis in Leuven, Belgium created a solar hydrogen panel which produced hydrogen with a 15% solar-to-hydrogen efficiency, a leap from their maximum efficiency of 0.1% a decade earlier.
 This 15% efficiency is also the current world record for solar hydrogen panels.

 The University of Michigan reported developing a panel with a water-to-hydrogen efficiency of 9% in 2023.